ender01/Android-application-security/Android application security checklist.md

 Content Providers are the standard way for apps to make their data available to other apps.
 And Content Providers can specify two different required
 permissions: one for reading and one for writing.
 #### Code review
-Check the **provider** elements in AndroidManifest.xml.
+Check the `provider` elements in AndroidManifest.xml.
 #### Manual assessment
 Use tools to check the providers.
-For example, use drozer command:
+For example, use *Drozer* command:
 `run app.provider.info –a PACKAGE_NAME`
 and
 `run scanner.provider.finduris -a PACKAGE_NAME`